 Once we have a clear picture of your health, we’ll create a treatment plan designed specifically for you.
 This isn't a generic handout; it's a personalized strategy to address the root causes we identified during your assessment.
 Your plan may include gentle spinal adjustments to correct misalignments and reduce nerve irritation, along with soft tissue therapy to ease muscle tension.
 We also provide practical advice on lifestyle factors that can influence migraines, such as ergonomic improvements for your workspace, targeted exercises, and nutritional guidance.
 Our approach to physical medicine is a partnership, and we’ll work together to find what brings you lasting relief.

-Chiropractic vs. Traditional Migraine Treatments
+How Chiropractic Differs from Traditional Treatments

 When a migraine hits, your first instinct is probably to reach for a pain reliever.
 While traditional medicine offers many options for managing symptoms, chiropractic care takes a different path.
 Instead of just quieting the pain, we focus on understanding why it's happening in the first place.
 This fundamental difference in approach can be a game-changer for finding long-term relief.
 It’s about shifting from temporarily managing pain to building a foundation for lasting health and well-being.